clemb08/Bill-Application/README.md

 On Linux OS you can simply execute the package.sh script : `./package.sh`.
 It will build the Java application in your /opt directory.

+You can add an alias to your bash configuration to easily run the app :

+`alias bill="cd && /opt/BillApplication/build/image/bin/BillApplication"`

 ## Running Locally